linkerd/linkerd2/TEST.md

 yarn jest "$*"
 ```

-For faster testing, run a subset of the tests by using flags to jest.
+For faster testing, run a subset of the tests by passing flags to jest.

 Run tests on files that have changed since the last commit:
 ```bash